-Burlington was forested in the pre-settlement era, and nearly all of those woodlands that were have been destroyed.
-(Fig. 14).
+Antioch was largely forested in the pre-settlement era, but most of those forests have been lost.
+It is imperative to protect the remaining forest (Fig. 14).

 Find the Oak Ecoysystem Recovery Plan at chicagorti.org/OakRecovery.

 Woody Invasive Species